WNUF Halloween Special: Sequel

-During 2022 LaMantina announced a sequel to WNUF Halloween Special entitled Out There Halloween Mega Tape via social media; prior to this it was referred to as WNUF Halloween Sequel.
-He further stated that the film would simultaneously premiere on August 20, 2022 in Long Beach, California and Baltimore, Maryland.
-LaMantina released the film on DVD independently via his website and has stated that there were no current plans to license the film to a distributor or streaming services.
+During 2022 LaMartina announced a sequel to WNUF Halloween Special entitled Out There Halloween Mega Tape via social media; prior to this it was referred to as WNUF Halloween Sequel.
+He further stated that the film would simultaneously premiere on August 20, 2022, in Long Beach, California and Baltimore, Maryland.
+LaMartina released the film on DVD independently via his website and has stated that there were no current plans to license the film to a distributor or streaming services.
 A VHS copy was made available as part of a limited collector's set.
 A special cut of Out There Halloween Mega Tape was also screened at the Nightmares Film Festival in October 2022; Dread Central rated the film favorably and the movie received the festival award for Best Writing for a Feature Film.
 Nashville Scene favorably reviewed the movie, commenting that the movie was more polished than its predecessor and that it was "structurally innovative and deeply rewatchable".

 The sequel is set in the 1990s and centers upon a talk show host sent to a farm rumored to have had several alien encounters.
-Production on the film was severely impacted by the COVID-19 lockdown and LaMantina reported that several elements had to be tweaked or restyled in order to follow lockdown protocol.
+Production on the film was severely impacted by the COVID-19 lockdown and LaMartina reported that several elements had to be tweaked or restyled in order to follow lockdown protocol.
 He also noted that the 1990s was more difficult to portray due to the changes in technology from the 1980s.